-Dale Lewis is a Project Director with SEDL's Education Systems Support (ESS) program.
-Dr. Lewis serves as director of the Texas Comprehensive Center where he works to support projects in college and career readiness, school turnaround, educator effectiveness, and the scaling up of innovative approaches.
-Under fee-for-service contracts, he has also worked with local education agencies (LEAs) providing professional development and technical assistance in RtI implementation, collaborative teaching, differentiated instruction, special education, and the Professional Teaching and Learning Cycle.
-A certified Levels of Use interviewer, Dr. Lewis additionally has assisted both LEA and state education agency staff in applying the Concerns-Based Adoption Model (CBAM) to support implementation of improvement initiatives and guide the change process.
+Dale Lewis is Program Manager of SEDL's Education Systems Support (ESS) program.
+Dr. Lewis serves as director of the Texas Comprehensive Center where he oversees projects in college and career readiness, school turnaround, educator effectiveness, and use of innovative approaches.
+Under fee-for-service contracts, he has worked with local education agencies to provide professional development and technical assistance in RtI implementation, the Concerns-Based Adoption Model, differentiated instruction, special education, and the Professional Teaching and Learning Cycle.
+Dr. Lewis also manages the Center for High-Performing Schools at SEDL, which partners with schools and districts to improve teaching, learning, and organizational cultures.

 You may contact Dale L. Lewis at 512-391-6513